nubz/gds-validation/readme.md

 ```

 ### Responses
-The `isValidPage()` function will return `true` or `false`.
-The `getPageErrors()` function will return an errors object, even when there are no errors within, so to assert there
+The `isValidPage()` function will return `true` or `false`, this method is useful when iterating a group of pages
+together.
+The `getPageErrors()` function will return an errors object for use in templates, even when there are no
-are no errors we could test the length of the summary array, if `0` then no errors are within.
+errors within, so to assert there are no errors we could test the length of the summary array, if `0` then no errors are
+within.
 ```typescript
 interface Errors {
   summary: Array<Error>